Google Data Studio Tutorial

 In this example, I will connect Analytics; however, the process is almost identical for other sources.

 If you want to follow exactly what I’m doing, connect the Google Analytics demo account for the Google Product Store.
-It will ask you to authorize the connection, and once that’s done, you’ll need to select an account, property, and view.
-To finalize the connection, you have to click “Connect” (top left).
+It will ask you to authorize the connection and, once this is done, you will have to select an account, a property and a view.
+To finalize the connection, you have to click on “Connect” (top left).

 data studio